Skip to content

 1. alias tofu="...": This redefines your tofu command for the session.
 Now, whenever you type tofu, it executes BigConfig instead of tofu.
 Every step of the workflow is executed only if the previous step is successful.

-3. git-check: build should not make the Git working directory dirty and git-check ensures your Git working directory is clean and up to date.
+3. git-check: render should not make the Git working directory dirty and git-check ensures your Git working directory is clean and up to date.

 4. lock: It then acquires a lock for the module alpha and the profile prod, preventing concurrent changes from other developers.